 Description:

 This UI control provides in-place or Form editing with a certain level of functionality.
-It can also have columns with links configured to render form instances.
+It can also include columns with links configured to render form instances.
 This control can be used only once in the Form design.

 With In-place and Form editing of data;